How to Clean Greasy Wooden Blinds

 - Damp cloth

 - A mixture of vinegar and water.

 Now for the cleaning of dust from the wooden blinds, first you have to use a feather duster.
-Make sure you clean all the dust from the slats of your wooden blinds.
+Make sure you clean all the dust from all the slats of your wooden blinds.
 After cleaning the dust, make a mixture of vinegar and water for your blinds.
-Add an inconsiderable amount of vinegar to slightly hot water and mix it well.
-Your mixture is ready.
+Add a suitable amount of vinegar to slightly hot water and mix it well to prepare a cleaning solution.

 Dip a clean mop in this mixture and slightly clean your blinds with it.
 Using vinegar on the blinds is very beneficial for you.
-It not only removes dust from your blinds but can also kill the microorganisms present on your blinds.
+It not only removes dust from your blinds but can also clear out the germs and bacterial buildup present on your blinds.
 Vinegar can also help you get rid of the unpleasant smell from your blinds.

 Use a hairdryer on your blinds to remove the moisture from them because moisture can ruin the quality of your blinds.

 Note: Don’t rub a damp mop on your blinds with too much force because it can remove the glue that holds the slats of your blinds together.

 To clean the trapped dirt from your blinds, you need

 If your blinds look clean but you have noticed dirt particles in between the slats of your wooden blinds, then you have to clean them with a stiff brush.
 For this process, use the flat end of the screwdriver.
 Insert the flat end of the screwdriver in between the slats of your blinds.
 It will provide you with enough space to clean the dirt trapped in your blinds.

 You can also use hot water and a microfiber mop to remove the trapped dust from the blinds.
 As you know, wooden blinds are less durable than plastic and roman blinds, so you can’t use any other harsh method on them for cleaning.
 Using a brush, water, and screwdriver is the best idea for cleaning your blinds.